Work Party – Chinese Mtn – 2 Nov 2022

 Contact Info norris.weimer@ualberta.ca or 3710.
 Please contact the coordinator by Monday evening.

 Description This recently improved trail is a pleasure to walk through some excellent mature forest, meandering along a creek down to Main Lake.
 From there we can follow the old portage/logging road route to Yeatman Bay.
-There are multiple opportunities for swimming if the weather cooperates.
-About 10 km round trip.
+About 10 km round trip, taking 3 hours.
+It is a fairly long drive on the Surge Narrows Rd to the trailhead.

 Meeting Place Heriot Bay Tru Value parking lot